-It can be seen using Markov property that if $t$ and $s$ belong to $B_d$, then $B_d + B_d\subset B_{2d}$.
-Since the sum of sets of positive Lebesgue measure contains an interval (see Theorem 4.1 from \cite{leth1988}), we obtain that $B_{2d}$ contains a subinterval for all $d>0$.
+It can be seen using the Markov property that if $t$ and $s$ belong to $B_d$, then $B_d + B_d\subset B_{2d}$.
+Since the sum of sets of positive Lebesgue measure contains an interval (see Theorem 4.1 from \cite{leth1988}), we get that $B_{2d}$ contains a subinterval for all $d>0$.
 Let $B=\bigcup_{d>0}B_d$.
 We have that\\

 1) From the Markov property, $C+D\subset B$ for any subsets $C$ and $D$ from $B$;\\

 2) From the above result, $B$ contains a subinterval of $[0,d]$ for all $d>0$.\\

 Let $I_1\equiv [d_1,d_2]$ be a subinterval of $[0,d]$ obtained from 2), with $d_1 < d_2$.
 From 1), we have that $I_1+I_1 =[2d_1,2d_2]\subset B$.
 So, it follows that $I_2\equiv I_1\cup (I_1+I_1)=[d_1,2d_2]\subset B$.
 Inductively, we find that $I_{n+1}\equiv I_1\cup (I_n+I_1)=[d_1,nd_2]\subset B$ for $n\in\mathbb N$.
 It follows that $[d_1,\infty)\subset B$.
 Since $d$ is arbitrary, we conclude that $B=(0,\infty)$. $\square$